September 02, 2020 Ebay Managed Payments Have You Frustrated? Pros & Cons Of The New Payment System

 Things will be a bit more complicated now with eBay Managed Payments.
 Instead of using Paypal’s credit card and having access to the funds, we will have to open up a separate business account.

 Now I don’t want you to feel discouraged by the negatives about Managed Payments.
 It’s not meant to be!
-Like anything, there are always things we don’t like.
-But as you can see, the list is short!

-Now let’s switch gears and get to the good part.
+Let’s switch gears and get to the good part.
 Let’s talk about eBay Managed Payment Pros – And there are a few good ones!